Digital quantum magnetism on a trapped-ion quantum computer: Error model learning and error mitigation implemented in post-processing

 Eq.~\eqref{eq:r_opt_fixedalpha} is useful when the full $(r,\alpha)$ optimization in Eq.~\eqref{supeq:opt_vals_a} results in a very large $\alpha$.
 While using a large value of $\alpha$ is not necessarily problematic, we chose to artificially restrict $\alpha$ when it lies outside the range of noise levels ($\alpha\leq 15$) that we studied numerically.
 We note that large $\alpha$ values are optimal at small circuit depths, where the noisy observable is very similar to its noiseless value, and reducing the size of $\alpha$ in these cases has minimal impact (simply because ZNE is not modifying the noisy estimate that much in the first place).

-In our quantum simulation experiments, we performed three quenches: one at low temperature, one at intermediate temperature, and one demonstrating hydrodynamic behavior.
-For these quenches, we used the $\alpha$ and $r$ values shown in Fig.~\ref{fig:zne_details}(a)-(b).
+In our quantum simulation experiments, we performed a quench at low temperature, one at intermediate temperature, and one demonstrating hydrodynamic behavior.
+For these three quenches, we used the $\alpha$ and $r$ values shown in Fig.~\ref{fig:zne_details}(a)-(b).
 The $(r,\alpha)$ values were obtained using Eqs.~(\ref{supeq:opt_vals_a})~and~(\ref{supeq:opt_vals_r}) whenever the optimal $\alpha < \alpha_c$ and were otherwise replaced by $(r,\alpha_c)$ with $r$ determined by \eref{eq:r_opt_fixedalpha} with fixed $\alpha=\alpha_c$.
 The $\alpha_c=10$ cutoff was chosen based on the numerical evidence in Fig.~\ref{fig:exp_ZNE} that showed clear exponential decay with $\alpha$ for $\alpha \leq 15$.